-With the addition of our brand-new QA Level 1 Health & Safety in a Construction Environment course, there are now three different pathways to gaining your CSCS Labourer Card, otherwise known as the CSCS Green Card.
+With the addition of our brand-new QA Level 1 Health & Safety in a Construction Environment course, there are now two different pathways to gaining your CSCS Labourer Card, otherwise known as the CSCS Green Card.
 This raises a few questions: which one should I take?
 Why not just pick the cheapest one?
-And what are the key differences between the three courses?
+And what are the key differences between the two courses?

 Which courses allow me to gain my CSCS Green Card?

-SAMS now offer three courses which all offer a direct pathway to your CSCS Green Card:
+SAMS now offer two courses which all offer a direct pathway to your CSCS Green Card:

-All three courses are fully accredited by a different training body – Qualsafe, the CITB and IOSH.
-All of them were developed in conjunction with CSCS, and all three courses are recognised as contributing towards your CSCS Green Card.
+Both courses are fully accredited by a different training body – Qualsafe and the CITB.
+Both were developed in conjunction with CSCS, and both are recognised as contributing towards your CSCS Green Card.
 However, the content of the courses does differ slightly.

 What are the differences between the CSCS Green Card courses?

-The three courses which qualify for CSCS Green Card applications all cover similar topics which will be of use on a construction site, and are all registered with and approved by the CSCS.
+The two courses which qualify for CSCS Green Card applications both cover similar topics which will be of use on a construction site, and are registered with and approved by the CSCS.
 However, there are some small differences which may be relevant when you are choosing a course to take.

 QA Level 1 Health & Safety in a Construction Environment course